sophon-org/sophon-account-sso/packages/account-eip6963/README.md

 # @sophon-labs/account-eip6963

-Implementation of the [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) standard (Multi Injected Provider Discovery) for Sophon wallet.
-This enables applications to discover the Sophon wallet alongside other wallets providers like Metamask, RainbowKit etc... in a standardized way.
+Implementation of the [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) standard (Multi Injected Provider Discovery) for Sophon Account.
+This enables applications to discover the Sophon Account alongside other wallets providers like Metamask, RainbowKit etc... in a standardized way.

 ## Features